 A medieval fortified village, built on the remains of a Hellenistic necropolis, Ferla shared the fate of the cities of the Val di Noto, and thus underwent a restyling based on a new standardised urban plan, strongly influenced by the contemporaneous rebuilding of Noto.

-The so-called elegant Via Sacra presents beautiful buildings and five of the eight religious buildings of the city.
-The first on our itinerary is the Church del Carmine that combines Doric and Ionic orders in perfect harmony; then there is the majestic and impressive Church of San Sebastiano with a group of sculptures on the façade, which is considered the most representative of the baroque sculpture; it is a work by the architect and sculptor Michelangelo di Giacomo.
-The statue of San Sebastiano Martire in orange wood is kept in a shrine behind the altar; the saint is the patron of the Hyblaean village, and it was miraculously saved from the 1693 earthquake.
+The elegant street known as the Via Sacra winds past beautiful palaces and five of the city’s religious buildings.
+The first of these is the Chiesa del Carmine, a church with a harmonious combination of Doric and Ionic architecture, followed by the majestic, spectacular Chiesa di San Sebastiano.
+The sculptural group on its façade is considered the most typical work of Sicilian Baroque statuary and was created by the architect and sculptor Michelangelo di Giacomo.
+The orange wood statue of San Sebastiano the martyr is kept in a small chapel behind the altar, the patron of this Hyblaean village, and miraculously survived the 1693 earthquake.

 The Quartiere delle Carceri Vecchie, dates to the medieval period.
 Within this old prison quarter the route winds between narrow streets, alleys and caves, and you breath in the village’s authentic atmosphere, with its typical, traditional buildings, each with its small round door, the iattaruala, to let cats come and go, or with a small window in its door, a giustieddu, for seeing without being seen.
 The old working-class districts such as Castelverde and Calanconi still retain these features of the old Sicily.

 Go past the Chiesa Madre.
 This church has the oldest remaining example of the municipal coat of arms, created from the union of the coats of arms of the Marquises of Rau and La Ferla.